Northrop B-2 Spirit: Secrecy and espionage

 During its design and development, the Northrop B-2 program was a black project; all program personnel needed a secret clearance.
-Still, it was less closely held than the Lockheed F-117 program; more people in the federal government knew about the B-2 and more information about the project was available.
+Still, it was less closely held than the Lockheed F-117 program; more people in the federal government knew about the B-2, and more information about the project was available.
 Both during development and in service, considerable effort has been devoted to maintaining the security of the B-2's design and technologies.
-Staff working on the B-2 in most, if not all, capacities need a level of special-access clearance, and undergo extensive background checks carried out by a special branch of the USAF.
+Staff working on the B-2 in most, if not all, capacities need a level of special-access clearance and undergo extensive background checks carried out by a special branch of the USAF.

-A former Ford automobile assembly plant in Pico Rivera, California, was acquired and heavily rebuilt; the plant's employees were sworn to secrecy.
-To avoid suspicion, components were typically purchased through front companies, military officials would visit out of uniform, and staff members were routinely subjected to polygraph examinations.
+A former Ford automobile assembly plant in Pico Rivera, California, was acquired and substantially rebuilt; the plant's employees were sworn to secrecy.
+To avoid suspicion, components were typically purchased through front companies, military officials would visit out of uniform, staff members were routinely subjected to polygraph examinations, and the business unit was named the "Advanced Systems Division".
 Nearly all information on the program was kept from the Government Accountability Office (GAO) and members of Congress until the mid-1980s.
-Northrop (now Northrop Grumman) was the B-2's prime contractor; major subcontractors included Boeing, Hughes Aircraft (now Raytheon), GE, and Vought Aircraft.

-In 1984, Northrop employee Thomas Cavanaugh was arrested for attempting to sell classified information from the Pico Rivera factory to the Soviet Union.
-Cavanaugh was eventually sentenced to life in prison and released on parole in 2001.

-The B-2 was first publicly displayed on 22 November 1988 at United States Air Force Plant 42 in Palmdale, California, where it was assembled.
+The B-2 was first publicly displayed on 22 November 1988 at USAF Plant 42 in Palmdale, California, where it was assembled.
 This viewing was heavily restricted, and guests were not allowed to see the rear of the B-2.
-However, Aviation Week editors found that there were no airspace restrictions above the presentation area and took aerial photographs of the aircraft's then-secret rear section with suppressed engine exhausts.
-The B-2's (s/n 82-1066 / AV-1) first public flight was on 17 July 1989 from Palmdale to Edwards AFB.
+However, Aviation Week editors found that there were no airspace restrictions above the presentation area and took aerial photographs of the aircraft's secret rear section with suppressed engine exhausts.
+The B-2's (s/n / AV-1) first public flight was on 17 July 1989 from Palmdale to Edwards Air Force Base.

+In 1984, Northrop employee Thomas Patrick Cavanagh was arrested for attempting to sell classified information from the Pico Rivera factory to the Soviet Union.
 In October 2005, Noshir Gowadia, a design engineer who worked on the B-2's propulsion system, was arrested for selling classified information to China.
 Gowadia was convicted and sentenced to 32 years in prison.